allegro/dotnet-utils/src/Allegro.Extensions.DependencyCall/README.md

 ## Metrics

-Each `DependencyCall` should be threaten as possible risk of failure.
-That means that we should be able to monitor all issues or fallback usage increase.
+Each `DependencyCall` should be threatened as a possible risk of failure.
+That means that we should be able to monitor all issues or fallback usage increases.
-For that purpose we deliver `IDependencyCallMetrics` api:
+For that purpose, we deliver `IDependencyCallMetrics` API:

 ```c#
 public interface IDependencyCallMetrics